zachchan105/tmewc/typescript/api-reference/classes/Deposit.md

 ▸ **detectFunding**(): `Promise`\<[`BitcoinUtxo`](../README.md#bitcoinutxo)[]\>

-Detects Bitcoin funding transactions transferring BTC to this deposit.
+Detects Meowcoin funding transactions transferring MEWC to this deposit.
 The list includes UTXOs from both the blockchain and the mempool, sorted by age with the newest ones first.
 Mempool UTXOs are listed at the beginning.